greggish/markdown-cv/index.md

 __Facilitator, Miami-Dade Property Insurance Strategy Forum__, Miami-Dade Office of Innovation and Economic Development

-In collaboration with Miami-Dade Mayor Daniella Levine Cava, designed and facilitated this two-day convening of stakeholders from across the insurance industry, along with state and local government officials, academics and researchers, real-estate developers and community housing advocates, and green financiers.
+In collaboration with Miami-Dade Mayor Daniella Levine Cava, designed and facilitated this two-day convening of stakeholders from across the insurance industry, along with state and local government officials, academics and researchers, green financiers, real-estate developers and affordable housing advocates.
 The Strategy Forum addressed the emerging crisis of property insurance unaffordability in South Florida and beyond, through 40+ small group, peer-facilitated discussions that focused on moving from analysis to action.
 [The resulting report](https://drive.google.com/file/d/1NUEQaIKYNVn95BwmOEtzu0vMdeIfBDA5/view) offers dozens of recommendations for state and local government, universities, insurance industry institutions, and more.

 `2023`